Juliusfrank11/security-clearance-classification-webapp/README.md

 ## Proposed Solution

-Luckily, from a modeling prospective, security clearance appeals present a simple problem compared to many legal document retrival cases.
+Luckily, from a modeling prospective, security clearance appeals present a simple problem compared to many legal document retrieval cases.
 Because the reasons for rejection are so well-defined, cases are easily embeddable into a vector format.
-This project aims to take advantage of this unique element of security clearance appeals by a document retrival model focused on efficency and privacy.
+This project aims to take advantage of this unique element of security clearance appeals by a document retrieval model focused on efficiency and privacy.
 This would be used to help inform potential applicants of their likelihood of winning an appeals case before investing into an attorney to argue their case by allowing them to see similar cases

 As a proof of concept, this project will create a web UI where applicants can enter details stated on their SOR and lookup similar cases to theirs and get a predictive statement of their chances of winning an appeal.